5 Signs You Need New Dentures

 An example is stained dentures.
 A visit to your dental professional for whitening or the use of an ultrasonic cleaner can restore the look of your false teeth.

-The list above will give you some idea of what signs to watch for and whether they signal a repair or replacement of your false teeth.
+The list above will give you some idea of what signs to watch for and whether they signal a denture repair or whether you may actually need new dentures.